 Tanya is from the Annapolis Valley, Nova Scotia, and studied English literature at Acadia University and Queen’s University (Kingston), before studying law at the University of New Brunswick.
 She is a member of the Nova Scotia Barristers’ Society, the Canadian Bar Association, the Society of Trust and Estate Practitioners, and the Halifax Estate Planning Council.

-Tanya is a lecturer at the CBA National Will, Estate and Trust Fundamentals for Estate Practitioners, and is a member of the Steering Committee of the Estates & Trusts Practitioners’ Forum held at Langdon Hall in Cambridge, Ontario.
+Tanya is a lecturer at the Canadian Bar Association National Will, Estate and Trust Fundamentals for Estate Practitioners, and is a member of the Steering Committee of the Estates & Trusts Practitioners’ Forum held at Langdon Hall in Cambridge, Ontario.

 - Acting as counsel in contested and uncontested estate litigation including will challenges, estate administration disputes, contested guardianship applications, variation of trusts, and applications before the court to interpret wills.